Keto Pumpkin Bars are the ultimate, low-carb pumpkin dessert. They're secretly healthy and only require nine ingredients.

 It’s best stored in the refrigerator or freezer if you’re not going to use it up in a week or two.

-Always bring Almond meal or flour to room temperature before baking with it.
+Always bring almond flour to room temperature before baking with it.
 If you use it cold, it’ll absorb more of the liquid and your batter will be thicker than it should be.

 Not at all!
-My favorite way to enjoy these low carb pumpkin bars is with sweet cream butter spread on top.
-I give a link to a keto cream cheese frosting as an option for those that like their keto pumpkin bars a little sweeter.
+Our favorite way to enjoy these low carb pumpkin bars is with sweet cream butter spread on top.
+We include a keto cream cheese frosting recipe in the instructions below as an option for those who like their pumpkin bars a little sweeter.

-Approximate Nutrition Information for Keto Cream Cheese Frosting in the recipe card - Makes 16 servings (about a 1.5 tablespoons per serving).
+Approximate Nutrition Information for Keto Cream Cheese Icing in the recipe card - Makes 16 servings (about 1.5 tablespoons per serving).
 Per serving: 53 cals, 5g fat, 5g sat fat, 45g sodium, 1g carbs, 1g protein.

 LET'S GET SOCIAL, you can follow Four Score Living on Pinterest.
 You can also leave a comment below if you have any questions.